2samon/create-new-solana-tokens/README.md

 - Mint tokens to your wallet address
 - Revoke mint and freeze authority

-The original memecoin creation youtube video tutorial is [here](https://youtu.be/hRz9Gyf9Ukg)

 **disclaimer**: Use this code at your own risk as it is here for educational purposes, there is no guarantee of profit!
 DO NOT use the default solana RPC in production, instead use an RPC provider to ensure reliability, speed and effectiveness of the bot.